 The National Humanities Alliance Foundation (NHA Foundation) is the 501(c)(3) supporting foundation of the National Humanities Alliance.
 The NHA Foundation advances the humanities by conducting and supporting research on the humanities and communicating the value of the humanities to a range of audiences including elected officials and the general public.

-For more information about this project contact Daniel Fisher at email@example.com.
+For more information about this project contact Michelle May-Curry at firstname.lastname@example.org.